-Now before I sign off – let me tell you this: if you had to pick 1 thing to improve, make it your microphone.
+Now before I sign off – let me tell you this: if you are on a laptop, particularly a cheaper Windows-based laptop, and you had to pick 1 thing to improve, make it your microphone.
 While using a microphone is unlikely to make a massive difference to you as a student directly, it can mean the world of difference for your teacher.
 It makes it easier to hear nuances and give feedback on your playing.

 So if you’re going to upgrade your set up, start by getting a Yeti! 😉